Ray Jerome Baker: Biography

-Baker traveled to New Zealand and to the U.S. mainland where he visited Mark Twain and Thomas Edison.
+Baker traveled to New Zealand and to the U.S. mainland, where he visited Mark Twain and Thomas Edison.
 Otherwise, he spent his time photographing the land, people and plants of Hawaii.
 He did commercial work for cane and pineapple plantations, and provided tourists arriving on ocean liners with mementos, mostly photographic postcards and bound books of photographs.
-His photographs appeared in mainstream media, including The National Geographic Magazine, Baker wrote a memoir in 1964, titled Odyssey of a Cameraman.
+His photographs appeared in mainstream media, including The National Geographic Magazine.
+Baker wrote a memoir in 1964, titled Odyssey of a Cameraman.

 His studies of the Pacific people of Hawaii are an ethnographic and environmental resource.
 His Racial Patterns in Hawaii and his Familiar Hawaiian Plants, document a changing environment.

-Ray Jerome Baker died in Honolulu on Friday, October 27, 1972, a funeral was held over his ashes.
+Ray Jerome Baker died in Honolulu on Friday, October 27, 1972, and a funeral was held over his ashes.